JoLuMTavares/Videothek/README.md

 # Videothek
-A site containing informatins about different movies, actors and directors.
+A site containing informatins about different available to rent.

 IMPORTANT